marimo-pair

 Prerequisites

 Do NOT use --headless unless the user asks for it.
 Omitting it lets marimo auto-open the browser, which is the expected pairing experience.
-If the user explicitly requests headless, offer to open it with open http://localhost:<port>.
+If the user explicitly requests headless, offer to open http://localhost:<port> in their browser (open on macOS, xdg-open on Linux, start on Windows).

 How to Discover Servers and Execute Code